 Onto the details.

-As you came though in the hall I hung a coat hanger and blackboard sign as an ‘invisibility’ cloak, again a really simple idea that doesn’t take much to achieve but effective nonetheless!
+As you came through in the hall I hung a coat hanger and blackboard sign as an ‘invisibility’ cloak, again a really simple idea that doesn’t take much to achieve but effective nonetheless!

 The next big thing was the ‘flying’ keys I hung with white cotton from the door frame between the lounge and dining room.
 The keys are wooden ones that you can get in a pack from most craft stores for about £1.
 I spray painted them gold and stuck feathers on the back that you can get in a pack for £1 from places like hobby craft or the range (this is where almost all of my supplies come from).
 I hung them at differing heights all the way along.
 I did order some proper brass little keys but found the wood worked better as they were lighter to hang and also as they were in a doorway they would inevitable get knocked about a million times in an afternoon and not only would they not fall off but they wouldn’t ping anyone on the head too sharply either.
 Always a bonus when you can send children home unharmed from a birthday party isn’t it?

-The only other items that I added in the lounge was these parcels, one is merely a white cardboard box (I do thank the just after Christmas timing for this actually as we had lots of these hanging around from presents) which I have wrapped around with twine, the other is brown parcel/craft paper wrapped box with some ribbon and the top turquoise one is from a stack of cardboard suitcases we have in the playroom for storage.
+The only other items that I added in the lounge were these parcels.
+One is merely a white cardboard box (I do thank the just after Christmas timing for the fact that we had lots of boxes hanging around from presents) which I have wrapped around with twine.
+The other is a brown parcel/craft paper wrapped box with some ribbon and the top turquoise one is from a stack of cardboard suitcases we have in the playroom for storage.
 I used Evas little Hedwig ornament that she got for her birthday to put on the top and a stick from Romas stick collection to look like a broomstick.
 Perhaps the only time to be thankful for the permanent stick collection that we have outside the front door.

 In the dining room we have a dresser which is the perfect place for a display.
 Somewhere to make a statement in one place which makes a real impact without having to do too much around the house, thus diluting your effort.